h2oai/h2o-tutorials/tutorials/sparkling-water/README.md

   > At this point, you can use the H2O UI and see the status of the H2O cloud by typing `getCloud`.

-11. Build the final workflow by using all building pieces:
+11. Build the final workflow using all building pieces:
   ```scala
   // Data load
   val dataRDD = load(DATAFILE)